-Mari-Claudia Jiménez joined Sotheby’s in 2016 as Senior Vice President, Managing Director of the Fiduciary Client Group and Valuations and became Chairman in 2018.
+Mari-Claudia Jiménez joined Sotheby’s in 2016 as Senior Vice President, Managing Director of the Fiduciary Client Group and Valuations, became Chairman in 2018 and Co-Worldwide Head of Business Development in 2020.

 Prior to joining Sotheby’s, Mari-Claudia was a Partner at Herrick Feinstein LLP, which has one of the world’s most prominent art and cultural property law practices.
 Throughout her career, she has been involved in an impressive number of major acquisitions, consignments and cases, working with a wide range of clients including prominent museums, galleries, trusts, estates, top collectors and auction houses.
 In addition to being an integral member of the Art Law Group, Mari-Claudia has also played an important role in domestic and international claims; she had particularly noteworthy success in cases relating to the restitution of art looted in Europe and in Cuba, to which she maintains a strong connection through her Cuban-Spanish heritage.